 - Change in PI – requires sponsoring agency and OSP approval

 - Change in other key personnel – seek clarification from agency

 - Reduction of effort of key personnel (by 25% or more)

 - Absence of key personnel for more than three months (including sabbatical, sick leave, and other types of leave of absence)

-A no-cost extension allows funds to be expended past the original project end date and extends the date that final programmatic and financial reports are due (typically for up to one year).
-All requests for no-costs extensions must be approved prior to the expiration of the grant.
 Under the terms and conditions of many federal awards, the university has the option of extending the project for a period of up to 12 months without having to contact the sponsor for permission if the award is under expanded authorities.
-For these grants, PIs should complete the appropriate sections of the IPAS Form, obtain the appropriate signatures, and submit the request to their OSP officer.

 Most institutions should have in place a procedure for grant transfers.
 The sponsor and the relinquishing institution should agree to any transfers and the new institution should give written notice to the relinquishing institution that it will accept the transfer, usually with no changes to the scope of work or the budget, before the transfer paperwork is submitted.
 Also, it is important to note that the start date of the PI at the new institution does not necessarily coincide with the transfer date of their grants.
 There are often delays in transferring grants that will result in grant start dates later than the start date of the PI at the new institution.
-Georgia State’s Grant Transfer Procedures and related documents can be found with the file finder.
+More details can be found in Georgia State's Grant Transfer Procedures.